soujanyakris/Data-Analytics-Using-Python/README.md

 ### Skills Practiced
 This project helped strengthen my skills in: Data aggregation with groupby(), Summary statistics with Min(),Max(),Mean(), Subsetting and filtering DataFrames and Creating visualizations with matplotlib and seaborn

+## Project 5 - 📊 Crime Analysis in Los Angeles
+This project involves analyzing crime data from Los Angeles to assist the LAPD in identifying patterns in criminal activity.
+The goal is to support strategic decision-making around resource allocation and crime prevention.
+Key objectives include:

+- Understand the frequency and distribution of crimes across LA.
+- Analyze temporal trends to determine when crimes are most likely to occur.
+- Identify which communities are most affected by specific crime types.

+### Techniques Used
+- Data cleaning and manipulation using pandas
+- Aggregation and grouping to analyze trends and hotspots
+- Visualization with seaborn and matplotlib (e.g., countplots) to explore patterns in time, type, and location of crimes